Jammrock/Start-Build/README.md

 This is the variable name.
 Example: PATH

 Entries to PATH (case insensitive) are appended to the existing path.
-All additions to PATH can be in a single entry or multiple entries.
+All additions to PATH can be in a single entry as semi-colon (;) separated values or in multiple entries, one addition per entry.

-All of ther variable names are added, or overwrites the existing value.
+All of ther variable names are added or overwrites the existing value.

 #### *value*